Winning (film): Critical

 Quentin Tarantino, when asked about his favorite race car films, was not a fan of Winning.
 "I’d rather saw my fingers off than sit through that again," he said.

 Soundtrack

 The film score was by Dave Grusin, and the original soundtrack album was issued on Decca Records.
-The opening moments of the film's theme, "500 Miles," were used by WEWS-TV in Cleveland in the 1970s and 1980s as the theme for their Million Dollar Movie.
-The movie's opening theme was used in the early 1970s in TVG's US syndicated college basketball network's telecasts.
+The opening moments of the film's theme, "500 Miles," was used by WEWS-TV in Cleveland in the 1970s and 1980s as the theme for their Million Dollar Movie.
+The movie's opening theme was used in the early 1970s in TVG's American syndicated college basketball network's telecasts.